Installation

 Commands

-Developer command for creating blueprint items.
+Developer command for creating blueprint items and its parameters.

 Language Support